jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 If specified, `defaultItemType` defines the default item type returned by the `item` method.
 The default value is `""` (grapheme as a string).
 See the [`item`](#RexxUnicodeGraphemeSupplier_item) method for the list of possible values.

+<a id="RexxUnicodeGraphemeSupplier_init_advanced"></a>

+##### 4.2.4.1.
+Advanced

+A `RexxUnicodeGraphemeSupplier` instance can send messages to an observer.
+**Note:** If an observer is assigned, it's not possible to create a copy of the supplier.

+A `RexxUnicodeGraphemeSupplier` instance can start at a specified indexB.
+The initial value of the supplier index can be specified with indexG.

+Additional arguments supported by `RexxUnicodeGraphemeSupplier~init`:

+        observer=.nil               -- The observer receiving the messages. graphemeAction=.nil         -- Message sent for each decoded grapheme. codepointAction=.nil        -- Message sent for each decoded codepoint. indexB=1                    -- Initial byte index (1-based): the first grapheme to decode starts at this index. indexG=1                    -- Grapheme count from the begining of the string.
+Initial value corresponding to the initial byte index.

+Arguments of a grapheme message:

+    use strict arg error /* boolean */, -           -- .true if the grapheme byte sequence is invalid, .false otherwise indexB /* >0 */, -               -- index (1-based) of the first byte of the grapheme byte sequence sizeB, -                         -- size in bytes of the grapheme byte sequence errorMsg=""                      -- error message when error is .true

+Arguments of a codepoint message:

+    use strict arg error /* boolean */, -           -- .true if the codepoint byte sequence is invalid, .false otherwise indexB /* >0 */, -               -- index (1-based) of the first byte of the codepoint byte sequence sizeB, -                         -- size in bytes of the codepoint byte sequence codepoint /* whole number */, -  -- codepoint as a whole number value errorMsg=""                      -- error message when error is .true

 <a id="RexxUnicodeGraphemeSupplier_item"></a>